DevnagriAI/devnagri_docs/guide/Client_Guide.md

 ![DocumentOrder](./images/dasboard12.png)

-Once Billing details are updated, user can now proceed to create an order.
+Once Billing details are updated, user can proceed to create an order.

 ![BillingUpdate](./images/ordercreation.png)

 #### Enter Project Name

 Choose a relevant project name for the document translation order.
-This can relate to the company, date, or other factors with user could remember it in future
+This can relate to company, date, or any other name which the user could remember in future.

 ![Project Name](./images/projname.png)

-#### Select Pair of Languages
+#### Select Target Languages

-There will be a combination of languages available for translation.
+There will be a list of languages available for translation.
 User can select more than one language and can get translation in multiple languages in a single order.
 User will be given the choice where Source Language will be English and target language can be multiple.

 ![Select Languages](./images/TargetLang.png)

 #### Select Industry

-User need to select the industry specification to which the content is related.
-It helps Devnagri AI to assist better.
+User needs to select the industry to which the content is related.
+It helps Devnagri AI to assist better in the translation process.
 Also industry wise glossary feature is available in Devnagri which depends on this selection.

 ![Select Industry](./images/IndustryTypeUpdate.png)